satanicantichrist/Paper-Tool/readme.md

   Updates to the newest PaperMC build for the currently installed Minecraft version.

 - **`papertool install <minecraft_version> <paper_build_id>`**
-  Installs a specified Minecraft version and optionally a specifiied Paper build.
+  Installs a specified Minecraft version and optionally a specified Paper build.

 - **`papertool info`**
   Displays information about the currently installed Minecraft version and Paper build ID.